ellakoa/postcard-poem/content/posts/borrowed-light.md

   ghost light on the stage of night.

   Into twilight’s veil, moonlight spills
-  Cascading the sea, fields and hills
+  Cascading over sea, fields and hills
   Stretching out shadows to fright
   Silhouetting owls in silent flight.